 For CHRISTMAS SWAPS where you enclose something extra with a Christmas card, I generally like Christmas stickers, note cards, Christmas post cards, used Christmas postage stamps, stationery (only flat/not folded) or even FBs with a Christmas cover would be OK.

 I enjoy TEA and coffee.
 With tea, a variety is fine.
 I enjoy TEA that are fruit flavoured and enjoy placing honey and lemon juice in my tea.
-With heartburn problems teas with ginger and fennel are great.
-I love Earl Grey and flavoured black teas including Chai, Orange Pekoe, English Breakfast, Cinnamon, etc. White teas, rasberry, apple/peach just great, green tea and flavoured green teas.
+With health problems, I prefer herbal teas with ginger and fennel are great.
+I love Earl Grey and Cinnamon, etc. White teas, rasberry, apple/peach just great, green tea and flavoured green teas.
 Rasberry and blueberry seems teas that I can manage.